-In 2015, joined ILOG to support the implementation of the Center for Recyclable Material Processing (CVMR) in Maringá (PR).
+Was a member of ILOG from 2015 to 2018 to support the implementation of the Center for Recyclable Material Processing (CVMR) in Maringá (PR).
 Along with other centers from the program, CVMR collected in Maringá approximately 9,500 tons of residues.

 It supported the National Association of Collectors (ANCAT), which, from 2015 to 2017, was responsible for selling around 90,000 tons of recyclable materials through support to cooperatives of collectors.